Andy Cohen Explains Why He Skipped Lisa Vanderpump’s Bar Opening On Twitter After Fan Calls Him ‘Disgusting’

 On the day after Vanderpump’s opening, which was attended by just one of her Real Housewives of Beverly Hills co-stars, Camille Grammer, Cohen was on Instagram showing off his new baby, who was wearing quite the snazzy outfit as they prepared to watch the Real Housewives of Atlanta Season 11 finale episode.

-Although Cohen and Vanderpump appear to be on good terms, the restauranteur was not in attendance when he celebrated his baby shower earlier this year with a number of different Real Housewives stars from several cities, including Beverly Hills, Orange County, New York City, Potomac, Atlanta, and New Jersey.
+Although Cohen and Vanderpump appear to be on good terms, the restaurateur was not in attendance when he celebrated his baby shower earlier this year with a number of different Real Housewives stars from several cities, including Beverly Hills, Orange County, New York City, Potomac, Atlanta, and New Jersey.

-“Lisa did have commitments related to her restaurant in Vegas, but she makes up her own schedule,” a source close to Vanderpump told Radar Online.
+“Lisa did have commitments related to her restaurant in Vegas, but she makes up her own schedule,” a source close to Vanderpump told Radar Online at the time.
 “Although she adores Andy, she does not need the extra drama in her life that those women bring… She really has nothing to say to any of them to be honest.”

 As viewers of The Real Housewives of Beverly Hills well know, Vanderpump is currently at odds with her co-stars, who have accused her of attempting to use Teddi Mellencamp to plant a negative story about Dorit Kemsley in the press.